Kieran Forster is an Australian visual artist with a history of independent solo exhibitions and a substantial international online following.

 He is not aligned with any gallery by choice.
 He identifies with the “outsider” artist tradition as it allows most free thought and freedom of expression.

-“Although I sell my work regularly, I am strongly opposed to the commodification of art or the use of art as a currency of prestige.
-It distracts from the great gift art gives to the soul of the modern self, seeker of meaning and hoping for more.
+“Although I sell my work regularly, I am turned off by the commodification of art or the use of art as a currency of prestige.
+It distracts from the great gift art gives to the soul of the modern self, seeker of meaning and hoping for more than a life of amassing property and objects.
 Ofcourse I believe an artist should be paid reasonably for their work, but that is not my motivating drive.”
 (Feel free to buy even MORE paintings now!)

 “I occasionally write this blog in response to the many questions I have received about my work, both as an artist and as psychiatrist.